parkersatterfield/xmlbatch/README.md

 This will output one table named Customers with 4 columns and 2 rows.

 ## How to Use
 Drag and drop files into the file upload section of the interface.
-The backend will create a new database and parse each XML file into a table with the nodes as the column names.
-As of the current version (0.1.0), the datatype of each column will be VARCHAR(5000).
+The program will parse each XML file into a table with the nodes as the column names and output a SQL file that can be run to create the appropriate tables.
+As of the current version (0.1.0), the datatype of each column will be varchar(5000).
 In future versions, I hope to incorporate more appropriate types using Regex.